Want to know if you can afford life insurance before you go through the trouble of applying for it?

-The average cost of life insurance is only $22 per month.
+The average cost of life insurance is only $22 per month in Canada.
 Although many Canadians believe life insurance isn’t affordable, for $500,000 of coverage over 20 years, your premiums are usually cheaper than your typical cell phone bill.
 For younger people, rates are especially affordable.

 Some life insurance companies, like PolicyMe, offer instant approval.